What HIPAA Cybersecurity Requirements Actually Demand

 Frequently Asked Questions

-Three categories of organizations must comply with the HIPAA Security Rule: covered entities (health plans, healthcare clearinghouses, and providers that transmit ePHI electronically), business associates (vendors and contractors that handle ePHI on behalf of covered entities), and subcontractors of business associates who handle ePHI.
-If your organization creates, receives, maintains, or transmits ePHI in any capacity, you are subject to Security Rule requirements.
+Three groups must comply: covered entities (health plans, clearinghouses, and providers that transmit ePHI electronically), business associates (vendors that create, receive, maintain, or transmit ePHI on their behalf), and subcontractors (entities handling ePHI for business associates).
+If your organization touches ePHI in any capacity, the Security Rule applies to you.

 Schedule